mc-carlessi/mysql-enterprise-security/verify-ee/verify-ee.md

     <copy>SHOW VARIABLES LIKE "%version%";</copy>
     ```

 3. InnoDB provides the best Storage Engine in the general use case.
-You can check if all thethere are tables in a different format (of course, excluding system schemas)
+You can check if there are non-InnoDB tables (of course, excluding system schemas)
     ```
-    <copy>SELECT table_schema table_name, engine FROM INFORMATION_SCHEMA.TABLES where engine <> 'InnoDB' and table_schema not in ('mysql','information_schema', 'sys', 'performance_schema', 'mysql_innodb_cluster_metadata');</copy>
+    <copy>SELECT table_schema, table_name, engine FROM INFORMATION_SCHEMA.TABLES where engine <> 'InnoDB' and table_schema not in ('mysql','information_schema', 'sys', 'performance_schema', 'mysql_innodb_cluster_metadata');</copy>
     ```

 4. You can check the amount of data inside all the databases